TULSA, Okla. – Magellan Midstream

 increased environmental remediation accruals for historical releases.
 These

 items were partially offset by higher product overages (which reduce operating

 Product margin (defined as product

-sales revenues less product purchases) increased $2.9 million between periods,
+sales revenues less product purchases) decreased $59.8 million between periods

-including a $7.8 million unfavorable variance associated with the timing of MTM
+2011, resulting in a $60.3 million unfavorable variance associated with the timing

 these items can be found on the Distributable Cash Flow Reconciliation to Net